SARIF for IDEs and Code Scanning¶

 Current SARIF output includes:

-tool.driver.rules[*]with stable rule IDs and help linksresults[*]for clone groups, dead code, design findings, and structural findingslocations[*]with primary file/line mappinglocations[*].messageandrelatedLocations[*].messagewith human-readable role labels such asRepresentative occurrencerelatedLocations[*]when the result has multiple relevant locationspartialFingerprints.primaryLocationLineHashfor stable per-location identity
+tool.driver.rules[*]with stable rule IDs and help linksresults[*]for clone groups, dead code, design findings, and structural findingslocations[*]with primary file/line mappinglocations[*].messageandrelatedLocations[*].messagewith human-readable role labels such asRepresentative occurrencerelatedLocations[*]when the result has multiple relevant locationspartialFingerprints.primaryLocationLineHashfor stable per-location identity without encoding line numbers into the hash digest- result

 For clone results, CodeClone also carries novelty-aware metadata when known: